What We Do

 Feeding the Hungry

-• Because too many people in Kennebec County do not have the resources to eat healthy food, Faith Food Pantry (FFP) exists to provide healthy food to those in need.
-FFP provides fresh produce, as well as canned, boxed, and frozen food to supplement the need.
-FFP provides these resources in an environment of choice so that people will have the food they want and will eat with less food waste.
-FFP also delivers food to ~10 families/week who are sick, disabled, homebound, or without transportation.
+• Because too many people in Kennebec County do not have the resources to eat healthy food, Faith Food Pantry exists to provide healthy food to those in need.
+We provide fresh produce, as well as canned, boxed, and frozen food to supplement this need.
+We provide these resources in an environment of choice so that people will have the food they want and will eat with less food waste.
+We also provide recipes so that people can use the produce & other food provided.
+We deliver food to about 10 families/week who are sick, disabled, homebound, or without transportation.
+Clients come to the Food Pantry to choose their food.
+Those whom we deliver food to also have choice in the food they receive.
+We call them beforehand to get their choices.

-• In 2024, the Feeding the Hungry program was awarded $9,000 through the Community Investment Process.
+• In 2025, the Feeding the Hungry program was awarded $9,000 through a Basic Needs Grant.

 Visit Website